marcoacierno/SnippetIDE/README.md

 - **PlainText**: Plugin which allows the user to create .txt files
 - **Javascript**: Plugin which adds support for Javascript
 - **ShareServices**: Plugin which adds GitHub Gist / Pastebin share
+- **Markdown**: Plugin which adds support for convert Markdown to HTML

 The IDE loads the plugins during the boot phase, from the IDEDir/plugins directory.
 Use --applicationdir= to change the directory